Forest Lake management plan

 - the potential future state of the lake through analysis of newly proposed methods and technologies for algae bloom management and sediment deposition.

-The research project is expected to be concluded in late May 2019 and the findings provided to the project team developing the Forest Lake management plan to ensure the long-term health of the lake.
+The research project is expected to be concluded in late May 2019 and the findings provided to the project team developing the Forest Lake strategic management plan.

 What you can do